About Me

 👨🏫 Teaching & Mentoring

-I believe in giving back to the academic community.
-As a Teaching Assistant for the Neuromatch Academy’s Deep Learning Course (2024), I’ve had the privilege of guiding international students through complex concepts.
+I believe in giving back to the academic community through teaching and mentorship.
+As a Teaching Assistant for the Neuromatch Academy’s Deep Learning Course (2024), I guided international students through complex concepts in an intensive three-week program.
 My experience includes mentoring first-year students at IIT Roorkee and leading programming tutorials in the Academic Reinforcement Program.

 🌱 Beyond Research

-When I’m not delving into neural networks, you’ll find me on the beach volleyball court or training for long-distance runs - I’ve participated in 100km marathons at university!
-I’m also passionate about community service, having led initiatives like ‘Daan Petika’ during my time as an Executive at NSS IIT Roorkee, organizing blood donation camps and environmental cleanup drives.
+When I’m not delving into neural networks, you’ll find me on the beach volleyball court or training for long-distance runs—I’ve participated in 100km marathons at university!
+I am also passionate about community service, having led initiatives like ‘Daan Petika’ during my time as an Executive at NSS IIT Roorkee, organizing blood donation camps and environmental cleanup drives.
 I believe in maintaining a balanced life that combines intellectual pursuits with physical activity and giving back to the community.

 🤝 Let’s Connect

-I’m passionate about advancing the field of interpretable AI and am always excited to discuss research, potential collaborations, or simply chat about the fascinating world of mechanistic interpretability.
-Whether you’re interested in knowledge representation in LLMs, activation engineering, or the intersection of AI and neuroscience, I’d love to connect!
+I am passionate about advancing the field of interpretable AI and am always excited to discuss research, potential collaborations, or the fascinating world of mechanistic interpretability.
+Whether you’re interested in knowledge representation in LLMs, activation engineering, circuit discovery, or the intersection of AI and neuroscience, I would be delighted to connect.

 Let’s explore how we might work together to push the boundaries of what we understand about these remarkable AI systems!